 In short, a board of directors is put in place to ensure the company's prosperity, and it does this by collectively directing all company affairs while meeting the appropriate interests of the company's stakeholders and shareholders.
-This, of course, is no easy task, which is why a board of directors is made up of many influential and impactful leaders of the organization with a unique set of decision-making, negotiating and problem-solving skills.
+This, of course, is no easy task, which is why a board of directors is made up of many influential and impactful leaders of the organization with a unique set of decision-making, negotiating

 As mentioned, the board of directors at any organization should be made up of leaders — a mix of both internal and external organization members who represent both management and shareholder interests.

 The general structure of the board is determined by the organization's bylaws, which can set the number of board members, the manner in which those board members are elected, how often the board meets and more.
 That said, there are two types of directors on a board of directors:

 - Outsider Directors

 "An inside director is a member who has the interest of major shareholders, officers and employees in mind, and whose experience within the company adds value," according to Investopedia.
 "An insider director is not typically compensated for board activity as they are often already a C-level executive

 , major shareholder or other stakeholder, such as a union representative."